facebook/openzl/doc/mkdocs/doc/sddl/variables-expressions.md

 # Variables and Expressions

-*Chapter 8 - Computing derived values*
+*Chapter 6 - Computing derived values during parsing*

 SDDL allows computing derived values during parsing using variables and expressions.
 This chapter covers the `var` statement, expression syntax, standard functions, and how these features interact with instant-parse.

+For an overview of how variables and expressions fit into SDDL's type system, see the [Language Elements Overview](core-concepts.md#language-elements-overview).

 Need a concrete spec that leans on these tools?
 Jump to the [coverage map entry for derived values](real-formats.md#coverage-var).

 ---